-ACTS 8 – BELIEVERS WITHOUT THE SPIRIT
+ACTS 8 – FULL BELIEVERS, YET WITHOUT THE SPIRIT

-It says that a follower of Jesus named Phillip went down and shared Jesus with the people in city of Samaria.
-It must have been an awesome show of power that accompanied the message of Jesus because even demons were coming out of people with a loud shriek and people were being healed of their diseases and ailments.
-As a result the Samaritans believed Phillip as he shared the message of God’s Kingdom and they were baptized in water.
+When the church scattered it says that a follower of Jesus named Phillip went down and shared Jesus with the people in city of Samaria.
+It must have been an awesome show of power that accompanied the message of Jesus because even demons were coming out of people with a loud shriek and people were being healed of their diseases and ailments – great joy was in the city (Acts 8:5-8)!
+As a result of Phillip’s preaching of the good news, and corresponding public display of power, the Samaritans believed Phillip and became believers.
+They were baptized in water professing and confirming their faith.
 They were now official believers.

-Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, who, when they had come down, prayed for them that they might receive the Holy Spirit.
+“Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, who, when they had come down, prayed for them that they might receive the Holy Spirit.
 For as yet He had fallen upon none of them.
 They had only been baptized in the name of the Lord Jesus.
-Then they laid hands on them, and they received the Holy Spirit.
+Then they laid hands on them, and they received the Holy Spirit.”

 SILENT RECEPTION OR VISIBLE SIGN?

-And when Simon [the sorcerer) saw that through the laying on of the apostles’ hands the Holy Spirit was given, he offered them money, saying, “Give me this power also, that anyone on whom I lay hands may receive the Holy Spirit.” (emphasis mine)
+“And when Simon [the sorcerer) saw that through the laying on of the apostles’ hands the Holy Spirit was given, he offered them money, saying, “Give me this power also, that anyone on whom I lay hands may receive the Holy Spirit.” (emphasis mine)

-One of the new believers saw that the Holy Spirit was given.
+One of the new believers, Simon, saw that the Holy Spirit was given.
 What did he see?
 We don’t know, but there was some sort of visible or outward sign that confirmed that they were indeed in receipt of the Holy Spirit.
-Apparently these signs were so great that Simon wanted this ability because it came with “power”.
-Some type of power was being expressed.
-Something so great that someone offered money in ignorance to preform this miracle.
-This doesn’t sound like an inward silent experience to me.
+Apparently these outward signs were so great that Simon wanted this ability because he saw that with this baptism of the Holy Spirit came witnessable “power”.

 ACTS 10 – NON JEWS RECEIVE THE SPIRIT

-While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
+“While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 For they heard them speak with tongues and magnify God.
 Then Peter answered, “Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?”
-And he commanded them to be baptized in the name of the Lord.
+And he commanded them to be baptized in the name of the Lord. “

 What is love about this is how this passage shows that God moves in so many different way to accomplish His will.
-There isn’t always a predictable formula with God. it’s hard to put God in a box.
+There isn’t always a predictable formula with God.
+It’s hard to put God in a box.

-And as I began to speak, the Holy Spirit fell upon them, as upon us at the beginning.
+“And as I began to speak, the Holy Spirit fell upon them, as upon us at the beginning.
 Then I remembered the word of the Lord, how He said, ‘John indeed baptized with water, but you shall be baptized with the Holy Spirit.’
-If therefore God gave them the same gift as He gave us when we believed on the Lord Jesus Christ, who was I that I could withstand God?
+If therefore God gave them the same gift as He gave us when we believed on the Lord Jesus Christ, who was I that I could withstand God?”

 In verses 15-17 above Peter directly links the manifestations of the Spirit that came upon these new believers (tongues and praising God) to the very experience of what Jesus said He do when He said he would “baptize [them] with the Spirit”.

-So to recap, I think the example in Acts chapter 8 gives pretty compelling evidence that people can come to believe in Jesus and be baptized in water and still not yet received the Spirit.
+So to recap, the example in Acts chapter 8 gives pretty compelling evidence that people can come to believe in Jesus and be baptized in water and still not yet received the Spirit.
 And yes, a new believer absolutely can receive the Spirit of God at the same time they come to believe in Jesus, like in Acts 10 at Cornelius’s house.
-But Acts 8 shows us that it isn’t necessarily an automatic experience and I don’t believe it is something we should assume just silently happens when believers receive Jesus today.
-Peters recounting of Cornelious’s household being baptized in the Holy Spirit in Acts 11, and along with what we saw in chapters 2 and 8, gives evidence that this experience should be synomous with tangible outward signs.
+But, Acts 8 shows us that it isn’t necessarily an automatic experience.
+And I don’t believe the baptism of the Spirit is something we should assume just silently happens when believers receive Jesus today.
+Furthermore, Peters recounting of Cornelious’s household being baptized in the Holy Spirit in Acts 11, and along with what we saw in chapters 2 and 8, gives evidence that the baptism of the Spirit should be synonymous with tangible outward signs.

 Am I saying that believers don’t have the Spirit unless they’ve had some charismatic expression of the Spirit?
 I intend to do another post on specifically on this topic but let me say a few things in advance just to corral these thoughts in a bit.

 First, let’s not get caught up in terminology.
 When it comes to grasping the in’s and out’s of this unique event we must yield to the fact that we are talking about the deep hidden things of God.
-He alone has the full picture as to what exact inward process(es) are taking place during what we call the baptism of the Holy Ghost.
+He alone has the full picture as to what exact inward process(es) and mechanics are taking place during what we call the baptism of the Holy Ghost.
 It’s intricate.
 It’s literally miraculous.
 How exactly, in human terms, does the Spirit of God come to live in us?
 How does a human being merge with the very essence of God??
 Any definition, no matter how thorough by human words or human understanding, is going to come up short.
-He has however revealed quite a bit about this experience in the Bible.
+God has however revealed quite a bit about this experience in the Bible.
 This is great.
-But in my opinion for me to put forth a be-all and end-all definition would be grossly presumptuous.
+But in my opinion for me to put forth a be-all and end-all declaration would be grossly presumptuous.

 -baptize with the Spirit (Luke 3:16 and Acts 11:15-16)

--the Spirit falling on believers (Acts 8:16, 10:44, 11:15) – which has also been translated as come upon, and given, came on, came down, took control, rested.
+-the Spirit falling on believers (Acts 8:16, 10:44, 11:15) – which has also been translated in other Bible versions as come upon, and given, came on, came down, took control, rested.

 -Then there is filled or being full with the Spirit as in Acts 2:4, Acts 9:17, and a few other places in Acts.